IE-bank-team/ie-bank-infrastructure/modules/web/hosting-environment/configuration--customdnssuffix/README.md

 ### Parameter: `hostingEnvironmentName`

 The name of the parent Hosting Environment.
-Required if the template is used in a standalone deployment.
+Required if the template is used in a standaluno deployment.

 - Required: Yes
 - Type: string